 - Characterize the neural changes associated with plasticity, whether adaptive or maladaptive, using multi-modal and interdisciplinary approaches.

-- Improve cognitive, perceptual or motor performance in healthy individuals, including aging or other vulnerable populations, and in educational or workplace settings.
+- Improve cognitive, perceptual or motor performance in healthy individuals, including ageing or other vulnerable populations, and in educational or workplace settings.

-- Promote recovery from neural dysfunction, damage, sensory loss, or from behavioral/mental health disorder.
+- Promote recovery from neural dysfunction, damage, sensory loss, or from a behavioural/mental health disorder.

-- Promote resilience by preventing or delaying functional impairment from disease or aging, and by predicting individual outcomes.
+- Promote resilience by preventing or delaying functional impairment from disease or ageing, and by predicting individual outcomes.

 - Develop tools, procedures, products, software, devices, etc. that enable optimization of plasticity in the above contexts.

 Background: Canada faces dynamic changes in its economy and society owing to globalization and mass migration, and ongoing economic and health disparities between urban, rural, migrant, Indigenous, and non-indigenous populations.
 There are increasing pressures to establish an inclusive, knowledge-based economy that addresses these disparities and is competitive on the global level.
 Success depends on promoting brain health and functional capacity across the population.
 The goals of this Research Theme are to 1) understand the forces that shape individual and population differences in brain health and function across the developmental continuum; 2) increase the capacity to conduct neuroscience-based research programs that address major societal issues to inform evidence-based public policy; 3) better integrate findings from neuroscience and social science research to promote wellbeing in the lives of all Canadians in family, workplace, educational and community environments; 4) target under-served and more disadvantaged Canadian communities; and 5) emphasize the promotion of brain health in Canadian youth.